 There are a lot of reasons why your teeth may become stained.
 Sometimes, you may think the stains are from the most talked about reason: foods and drinks.
 But, there are a few other, less known causes, that may be acting on your teeth.
 Here are a few reasons along with stained teeth tips to keep your teeth white.

 With the cost of living steadily rising, it’s a must that you take a frugal approach to how you spend your money.
 The tricky part sometimes is to determine what’s a necessity and what’s a want.
-So unfortunately, some of the more valuable components of your wellness may be sacrificed in an attempt to save the budget.
+So unfortunately, some of the more valuable components of your wellness may be sacrificed in an attempt to save the money.
 This can spill over into the world of preventive dentistry, unfortunately viewed by some people as a discretionary service like getting a manicure or massage.
 That couldn’t be further from the truth.
-You can save money at the dentist because your semi-annual visits to your dentist serve as one of the major pillars in maintaining a healthy mouth, teeth and gums.
-As you continue reading you’ll learn more
+You can save money at the dentist because your semi-annual visits serve as one of the major pillars in maintaining a healthy mouth, teeth, and gums.
+As you continue reading you’ll learn more about why this

-can help you achieve flawless teeth!
-They are able to cover over all sorts of unsightly imperfections, including discoloration, cracks and chips, and minor misalignment and gaps.
+Veneers can help you achieve flawless teeth!
+They can cover all sorts of unsightly imperfections, including discoloration, cracks and chips, and minor misalignment and gaps.
+Dr. Emily Hortman at Palmetto Dental Associates offers cosmetic services, including porcelain veneers.
 If you decide to get them, you might not even recognize your own smile after all is said and done.
 This amazing treatment is a cornerstone of modern cosmetic dentistry, but you might wonder where the idea for veneers came from.
 Furthermore, why are they made out of porcelain?
 A brief look at their history might enhance your appreciate for these beautiful little tooth covers.

 Have you ever heard of a “Duchenne smile?”
 While conducting a study on facial expressions, it was discovered that there are literally two distinct types of smiles: the real smile (formally known as Duchenne smile) and the fake smile.
 A Duchenne smile involves a multitude of facial muscles to participate in order to show your pearly whites including the zygomatic major muscle (corners of your mouth) and the orbicularis oculi muscles (the cheeks and muscles around your eyes).
 Whereas a fake smile, the opposite of a Duchenne smile, only requires the muscles right around your mouth and sometimes not even all of those if you smile with your mouth closed.
 When’s the last time you felt confident enough to show off your Duchenne smile?
 If